COVID-19 Updates from the Co-op

 Employee Face Coverings

-In light of recent changes in recommendations regarding face coverings in public, we will be requiring all employees to wear a face covering on the sales floor as of Sunday, April 19th.
+We now require all employees to wear a face covering on the sales floor.
 Thanks to Burlington's Community Mask Initiative & Vermont Glove for helping us to ensure all of our employees are covered.

 Increased Sanitizing & Cleaning